Asian shares fall on banking turmoil, recession worries

 On Wall Street, shares of Coinbase Global fell 14.1% after the cryptocurrency trading platform said it had been warned by the Securities and Exchange Commission that it could face charges of violating U.S. securities laws.

-In the U.S. bond market, which has been home to some of Wall Street’s wildest moves this month, yields fell.

-The yield on the two-year Treasury dropped to 3.81% from 3.97% late Wednesday.
-It was above 5% earlier this month.

-In other trading Friday, U.S. benchmark crude oil slipped 15 cents to $69.81 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil slipped 1 cent to $69.95 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up 94 cents to $69.96 per barrel.

 Credit: AP